xunil75/System-Dashboard/README.md

 * Database:   newplex
 ```
 # System Stats
-System stats are based on Telegraf

-*
+System stats that you see on the Dashboard are based on Telegraf!
+Create a datasource as well if you want to see some system details.
+Edit the file ***/etc/telegraf/telegraf.conf*** to monitor the services you want!

 ```sh
 * Name:       plex